yagebin79386/Robotics-motion-control-play-tic-tac-toe-/README.md

 3. install the Dobot SDK on Windows system, please check the seperate file "Install the Dobot SDK on Windows"

 ## The task definition
-It can be found in the folder "src/task definition", which gradually increase the dificulty, the final step is to program with Python to let robot play tic tac toe game
+It can be found in the folder "src/task definition", which gradually increase the dificulty, the final step is to program with Python to let robot play tic tac toe game.
 ## The coding solution
-It can be found in the folder "src/solution"
+The script corredponsind each task write with python can be found in the folder "src/motion_control".